zeroc-ice/ice-builder-eclipse/README.md

 ## Installing the Plug-in

 ZeroC hosts an Eclipse plug-in site that you can add to your Eclipse configuration.
-Follow these steps to install the `Slice2Java` plug-in:
+Follow these steps to install the `Ice Builder` plug-in:

   1. From the `Help` menu, choose `Install New Software`
   2. Click the `Add` button
   3. Enter a name in the `Name` field, such as `ZeroC`
-  4. In the `Location` field, enter `https://zeroc.com/download/eclipse`
+  4. In the `Location` field, enter `http://zeroc.com/download/eclipse`
   5. Click `OK`
-  6. Select the `Slice2Java` plug-in and click `Next`
+  6. Select the `Ice Builder` plug-in and click `Next`
   7. Click `Next` again
   8. If you agree to the license terms, check the box and click `Finish`
   9. Click `OK` if you are warned about unsigned content

 ## Configuring the Plug-in

-Choose `Window -> Preferences`, select `Slice2Java`, and review the default setting for the location of your Ice installation.
+Choose `Window -> Preferences`, select `Ice Builder`, and review the default setting for the location of your Ice installation.
 The property pane will display an error message if the plug-in considers the specified location to be invalid.
 If necessary, click `Browse...` to pick the top-level directory of your Ice installation and apply your changes.

 The plug-in automatically configures a workspace classpath variable named `ICE_JAR_HOME` that refers to the subdirectory containing the Ice JAR files.
 This variable is primarily intended for use in Android projects.

 ## Activating the Plug-in for a Project

-You can activate the plug-in for your project by right-clicking on the project, choosing `Slice2Java` and clicking `Add Slice2Java builder`.
+You can activate the plug-in for your project by right-clicking on the project, choosing `Ice Builder` and clicking `Add Ice Builder`.
 The plug-in immediately makes several additions to your project:
 * Creates a `slice` subdirectory to contain your Slice files.
 The plug-in automatically compiles any Slice file that you add to this directory.
 * Creates a `generated` subdirectory to hold the Java source files that the slice2java translator generates from your Slice files.
 * Adds a library reference to the Ice runtime JAR file (`Ice.jar`).
 The plug-in assumes that the JAR file resides in the `lib` subdirectory of your Ice installation.

 ## Configuring Project Settings

 To configure the project-specific settings, select `Properties` from the `Project` menu or right-click on the name of your project and choose `Properties`.
-Click on `Slice2Java Properties` to view the plug-in's configuration settings, which are presented in two tabs: Source and Options.
+Click on `Ice Builder` to view the plug-in's configuration settings, which are presented in two tabs: Source and Options.

 ### Settings in the Source Tab